oTTeuMsTudio/teach-me-rust-deepseek/README 2.md

 - autonomous
 > A big gap exists between current LLM-based assistnat and full-fledged AI agents, but this gap will close as we learn how to build, govern and trust agentic AI solutions.
 > -Gartner
-# 2. A blueprint for agentic services
+# 2. A Blueprint for Agentic Services
 ## A paradigm shift to AI-fueled app ecosystem
 ### AI agents and apps become part of a symbiotic existence
 > By 2028, 33% of enterprise software applications will include agentic AI, up from less than 1% in 2024.